University of Illinois (U of I) Urbana-Champaign Tuition and Fees

 Total Cost of Attendance |

-Although books and supplies and other expenses have remained the same since at least 2018-2019, there have been slight increases in in-state and out-of-state tuition costs.
+Although the cost of books and supplies and other expenses have remained the same since at least 2021-2022, there have been slight increases in in-state and out-of-state tuition costs over time.

 Financial Aid

-Application reviews at UIUC are need blind, which means the university doesn’t consider a student’s ability to pay when making acceptance decisions.
+Application reviews at UIUC are “need blind,” which means the university doesn’t consider a student’s ability to pay when making acceptance decisions.
 This can help students who may find the tuition and other costs beyond financial reach.
-In addition, the university has an “Illinois Commitment,” which is the university’s promise to cover tuition and campus fees for Illinois residents with a family income of $61,000 or less.
+In addition, the university has an “Illinois Commitment,” which is the university’s promise to cover tuition and campus fees for Illinois residents with a family income of $75,000 or less as of Fall 2025.

 Recommended: Scholarship Search – College Scholarships Finder Tool